Wheatley Fellowship 2021

 The £9,000 tax-free stipend fellowship is intended to give a practitioner time and resources to develop new work and ideas alongside staff and students at Birmingham City University’s prestigious Birmingham School of Art.

 The successful applicant will be provided with a space at the School and access to extensive facilities and expertise across the faculty.
 You will also work alongside Eastside Projects to make art public by developing your ideas for events, exhibitions or public projects (a further budget to seed fund activities is available from EP).
 You will be an artist who is interested in being attentive – listening, taking note, reflecting and responding.
 Eastside Projects is interested in expanding the role of the artist in public life and supporting Birmingham and its citizens.

 In the second semester, which runs between Late January and May, you will work with a group of second year undergraduate students on a project negotiated between you and staff at the School.
 You will also give some tutorial support.
 Teaching will not exceed one day per week.

 The Fellowship lasts for 10 months, commencing in November 2021

 - Harun Morrison (whose exhibition is on at Eastside Projects until 31 July 2021)

 - Kathrin Böhm

-Interviews will take place on Monday 18 November 2019
+Interviews will take place online on Thursday 16 September.

 You must submit (in a zipped file):